This article was updated in June 2024 with contributions from Jaymes Dempsey.

 5. Shoot during the evening

-While the golden hours offer fantastic opportunities for summer photography, there’s something special about waiting for the sun to dip below the horizon.
+While the daytime – and especially the golden hours – offer fantastic opportunities for summer photography, there’s something special about waiting for the sun to dip below the horizon.

 6. Go minimalist

 Also, be sure to shoot in all sorts of light.
-The golden hours are great for minimalistic summer photography, but you can get great results by working in the evening or even around noon on cloudy days.
+The golden hours are great for minimalistic summer photography, but you can get great results by working in the evening or around noon on cloudy days.
+And I’ve found that you can get some nice minimalistic shots at beaches with high-contrast sun, so give that a try, too!

 7. Photograph deliberately